jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/unregisteredUserProcessing/unregisteredUserProcessing.rst

 Envelope sending without authorization
 ======================================

 Envelopes can also be sent without authorization.
-This is done via an envelope initiation link created by a registered user.
+This is done via an envelope initiation link created by an authorized user.

 How to generate an envelope initiation link?
 ============================================